PM-Uzemeltetok/sv3SQL/CSSQL/01-Adatbazis.md

 # Az adatbázis kezelés alapjai
 - Adat, információ, tudás - adatbázisok, tudásbázisok
+- Fejlődés kőtáblától felhőig
 - A Database is a set of Data stored in a computer(usually in a Data Storage).
 In order to work with Databases, we use Database Management Systems(DBMS).
 Not every set of Data(stored in computers) is considered a Database.
 - Adatbáisok típusai (a legelterjettebbek)
     * Hierarchikus